gerfagerfa/car_rental/README.md

 # Most Important Social Media
 YouTube: https://www.youtube.com/channel/UCQheyq1vvmd0RaKv1EDyGfA

-I hope you liked it, and dont forget to like, subscribe, share this video with your friends, and star the repository on GitHub!
+I hope you liked it, and don't forget to like, subscribe, share this video with your friends, and star the repository on GitHub!

 # Social Media
 GitHub: https://github.com/gerfagerfa